 Under a contract for deed, the buyer only has an equity interest after they have paid 40% of the loan or more, or have made 48 monthly payments.

 What else do I need to know about “rent to own” arrangements?

 Generally, if the buyer provides a promissory note for the note's balance and a deed of trust, the seller must provide a warranty deed within 10 days or provide an explanation that legally justifies why the seller is not providing the warranty deed.

 Contracts for deed can also have strict conditions.
 Some consumers with a contract for deed have lost their homes because they were a few days late on one payment.
 This meant that despite making timely payments for years, the contract forced them to leave the property with no stake in the investment.
+In some cases, the seller may not even have to bring a formal foreclosure.
 It is therefore critically important for you to know exactly what type of contract you are signing and to make sure you can meet all the conditions.

-Predatory refinancing - Consumers who refinance their home can get in over their heads by not reading the new loan's terms.
-Some loans advertise "low monthly payments" but have a variable interest rate which skyrockets after a few years.
+Consumers who refinance their home can get in over their heads by not reading the new loan's terms.
+Some loans advertise "low monthly payments," but have a variable interest rate which skyrockets after a few years.
 If you choose a loan with a variable rate, make the lender tell you what the monthly payments will be after the rate has adjusted several times.

 Some unscrupulous refinancing companies may insist you use "their" appraisers, who over-value the home.
 If you borrow more than the home's true value, you could be stuck making large payments or forced to sell your home for less than what you paid.